-English literature is one of the most established, rigorous and widely-recognised A level courses.
-It allows students to engage in a stimulating and demanding way with a wide range of texts ranging from the fourteenth century English poet Chaucer to the contemporary British playwright Patrick Marber.
+English Literature is one of the most established, rigorous and widely-recognised A level courses.
+It allows students to engage in a stimulating and demanding way with a wide range of texts ranging from the fourteenth century English poet Chaucer to the contemporary British playwright Jez Butterworth.

 The course is popular and has an outstanding record of success.
 The qualification is admired by universities and enables students to go on to study a wide range of courses at the highest level and subsequently embark on a variety of prestigious careers.